 1. High Return Rates: Though the trend is changing still eCommerce players are experiencing heavy product return rates, which are incurring losses for them, as reverse logistics presents unique challenges.

 2. Consumers prefer COD (Cash on delivery): Due to trust deficiency, lots of people don’t prefer to use a credit/debit card or internet banking methods for the transaction, rather they opt for “Cash on Delivery” which is risky and leads less business margin.

 3. Payment gateways Inefficiency: Consumers usually experience a high failure rate of payment gateways.
 Usually, once a customer does not reattempt after a transaction failure.
 It leads to the loss of businesses.

 4. Quality Internet penetration: India has an internet penetration of about 19% in comparison to countries like the US & UK where it is up to 90%.
 However, that is not the concern for eCommerce players it is prospecting, the major challenge is about the quality of connectivity.
 The speed and frequent drops cause frustration and restrict the user from using eCommerce for their major source of buying.

 5. Feature phones still rule the roost: Majority of the population resides in villages and rural areas where the majority of residents use feature phones, not smartphones.
 However, this shift is being changed and with a steady rate it is growing up.

 6. Reliable Logistic and Supply Chain: India is a large country which has thousands of cities and areas which are not easily accessible.
 Though the Metropolitan cities and other major urban centers have not to issue with the supply chain, the attraction lies in market size due to its large population.
-Through eCommerce consumers want to buy a product is not just efficient manner but also expect to get it delivered at their place in least possible time.
+Through eCommerce consumers want to buy a product is not just an efficient manner but also expect to get it delivered at their place in the least possible time.